shambhavi0608/QuickFactChecker/Readme.md

  ```
 ## 🤝 Contributing

-We welcome contributions! 🎉
+Contributions are welcome!
+Follow these steps:

-- Fork the repo
+1. Fork the repository
-- Create a new branch (git checkout -b feature-name)
+2. Create a new branch (git checkout -b feature-name)
+3. Make your changes
-- Commit your changes
+4. Commit your changes (git commit -m 'Add feature')
+5. Push to the branch  (git push origin feature-name)
-- Push and open a Pull Request
+6. Create a Pull Request

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 📧 Contact

 For queries, feedback, or guidance regarding this project, you can contact the **mentor** assigned to the issue: